la7dja/nanogui/README.rst

 .. begin_brief_description

-NanoGUI is a minimalistic cross-platform widget library for OpenGL 3.x or higher.
+NanoGUI is a minimalistic cross-platform widget library for OpenGL 2.1 (works on Raspberry Pi 3 with GL Desktop Driver) or higher.
 It supports automatic layout generation, stateful C++11 lambdas callbacks, a variety of useful widget types and Retina-capable rendering on Apple devices thanks to NanoVG_ by Mikko Mononen.
 Python bindings of all functionality are provided using pybind11_.

 .. _NanoVG: https://github.com/memononen/NanoVG
 .. _pybind11: https://github.com/wjakob/pybind11